drand/website/docs/operator/drand-cli.md

 - `drand util check <address>` attempts to contact the node at the given address to see if it's online and responding to requests.
   This can be used to check that a running network on your local node is reachable at its public address, or to make sure that a remote node can be reached before running `drand share`.
+- `drand util remote-status` asks for the statuses of remote networks' nodes indicated by `ADDRESS1 ADDRESS2 ADDRESS3...`,
-- `drand util list-schemes` lists all scheme the node supports and can be used on share command.
+- `drand util ping` sends a ping to the local `drand` daemon and prints its status.
-- `drand util remote-status` asks for the statuses of remote networks' nodes indicated by `ADDRESS1 ADDRESS2 ADDRESS3...`, including the network visibility over the rest of the addresses given.
+- `drand util list-schemes` lists all scheme the node supports and can be used on share command. including the network visibility over the rest of the addresses given.
 - `drand util status` gets the status of many modules of a running network on the local node.
-- `drand util migrate` runs the migration required the multi-beacon folder structure on the local node.
-- `drand util ping` sends a ping to the local `drand` daemon and prints its status.
-- `drand util backup` backs up the primary drand database of a running network to a secondary location.
-- `drand util self-sign` signs the public identity of a running network.
-Needed for backward compatibility with previous versions.
 - `drand util reset` deletes all distributed information (group file, key share, random beacon state, etc) from a network on the local node.
 It does NOT delete the long-term keypair.
-- `drand util del-beacon <round-number>` deletes all beacon chain rounds from `<round-number>` until the current head of the beacon chain from a running network's database.
+- `drand util del-beacon <round-number>` deletes all beacon chain rounds from `<round-number>` until the current head of the beacon
+- `drand util backup` backs up the primary drand database of a running network to a secondary location. chain from a running network's database.
 You MUST restart the running network after issuing this command.

 For full usage information, run `drand util --help`.